rdzman/test/README-SynGrid.md

     Systems, IEEE Transactions on*, 2018.
     doi: [10.1109/TPWRS.2018.2863266][17]

-The [SynGrid User's Manual][6] should also be cited explicitly by work that refers to or is derived from its content.
+The [SynGrid User's Manual][6] should also be cited explicitly in work that refers to or is derived from its content.
 The citation and DOI can be version-specific or general, as appropriate.
 For version 1.0, use: